Obstructions for matroids of path-width at most k and graphs of linear rank-width at most k: Preliminaries

 A linear layout $\sigma=e_1,e_2,\ldots,e_n$ is \emph{linked} if for all $0\le i<j\le n$,

 Nagamochi~\cite{Nagamochi2012} presented an algorithm that runs in polynomial time for fixed $k$ to find a linear layout of width at most~$k$ if it exists for general connectivity functions.
-The key step of his algorithm implies the following theorem easily from \cite[Lemma 2]{Nagamochi2012}, which ensures that there always exists a linked linear layout of the optimum width.
-Actually, his algorithm outputs a linked linear layout.
+Although he did not state it explicitly, a key step of his algorithm, \cite[Lemma 2]{Nagamochi2012}, ensures that his algorithm outputs a linked linear layout, thus proving the following theorem.

-\begin{theorem}[Nagamochi~\cite{Nagamochi2012}] If a connectivity function $f$ has path-width $k$, then it has a linked linear layout of width at most~$k$. \end{theorem}
+\begin{theorem}[Nagamochi~\cite{Nagamochi2012}] If a connectivity function $f$ on $E$ has path-width $k$, then $E$ has a linked linear layout of width at most~$k$. \end{theorem}